olgaliak/seismic-deeplearning/interpretation/deepseismic_interpretation/azureml_pipelines/README.md

 Go into the [Azure Portal](https://portal.azure.com) and create a blob storage.
 Once you have created a [blob storage](https://azure.microsoft.com/en-us/services/storage/blobs/) you may use [Azure Storage Explorer](https://docs.microsoft.com/en-us/azure/vs-azure-tools-storage-manage-with-storage-explorer?tabs=windows) to manage your blob instance.
 You can either manually upload data through Azure Storage Explorer, or you can use [AzCopy](https://docs.microsoft.com/en-us/azure/storage/common/storage-use-azcopy-v10) to migrate the data to your blob storage.
 Once you blob storage set up and the data migrated, you may being to fill in the environemnt variables below.
 There is a an example [.env file](../../../.env.example) that you may leverage.
 More information on how to activate these environment variables are below.

+With your run you will need to specifiy the below compute.
+Once you populate these variables, AzureML will spin up a run based creation compute, this means that the compute will be created by AzureML at run time specifically for your run.
+The compute is deleted automatically once the run completes.
+With AzureML you also have the option of creating and attaching your own compute.
+For more information on run-based compute creation and persistent compute please refer to the [Azure Machine Learning Compute](https://docs.microsoft.com/en-us/azure/machine-learning/how-to-set-up-training-targets) section in Microsoft docs.

+`AML_COMPUTE_CLUSTER_SKU` refers to VM family of the nodes created by Azure Machine Learning Compute.
+If not specified, defaults to Standard_NC6.
+For compute options see [HardwareProfile object values](https://docs.microsoft.com/en-us/azure/templates/Microsoft.Compute/2019-07-01/virtualMachines?toc=%2Fen-us%2Fazure%2Fazure-resource-manager%2Ftoc.json&bc=%2Fen-us%2Fazure%2Fbread%2Ftoc.json#hardwareprofile-object
+)
+`AML_COMPUTE_CLUSTER_MAX_NODES` refers to the max number of nodes to autoscale up to when you run a job on Azure Machine Learning Compute.
+This is not the max number of nodes for multi-node training, instead this is for the amount of nodes available to process single-node jobs.

+If you would like additional information with regards AzureML compute provisioning class please refer to Microsoft docs on [AzureML compute provisioning class](https://docs.microsoft.com/en-us/python/api/azureml-core/azureml.core.compute.amlcompute.amlcomputeprovisioningconfiguration?view=azure-ml-py)

 Set the following environment variables:
 ```
 BLOB_ACCOUNT_NAME